• Home

 +

-Most likely yes, especially given Glencoe's older housing stock.
-Homes built before 1940 (33% of Glencoe) often have original clay tile or no drainage systems at all.
-Mid-century homes may have drain tile nearing the end of its 50-60 year lifespan.
-Glencoe's location between Lake Michigan and the Skokie Lagoons means higher water tables in some areas.
-We recommend interior drain tile systems ($10,000-$18,000) for most Glencoe basements — they work with any foundation type (stone, block, or poured) and don't require excavation around historic foundations.
+Most Glencoe basements should be waterproofed before finishing, especially given the village's older housing stock.
+Homes built before 1940 (33% of Glencoe) often have original clay tile drainage or no drainage systems at all.
+Mid-century homes may have drain tile nearing the end of its 50–60 year lifespan.
+Glencoe's location between Lake Michigan and the Skokie Lagoons creates higher water table conditions in some areas.
+We recommend interior drain tile systems ($10,000–$20,000) for most Glencoe basements — they work with any foundation type and don't require excavating around historic foundations.

 Does my Glencoe basement need radon mitigation?